Ajmer Monuments

 The two enclosures situated just outside the

-southern gate of the Shrine adjacent to the tomb of Bibi-Hafiz
+southern gate of the Dargah (Shrine) adjacent to the tomb

-Jamal bear the graves of some of the early descendants.
-The
+of Bibi-Hafiz Jamal bear the graves of some of the early descendants.

 in these enclosures and the reward of this virtuous action